-Bearded dragons are legal to own in the United States, but in order to get one, you must obtain a license first.
+Bearded dragons are legal to own in the United States, and sold in most pet stores.

 Servals aren't typically aggressive, but they can be difficult to own as they are still considered "wild."
 These beautiful animals can be very affectionate, but they have survival instincts that you may not be able to train.
 Regardless, they can make great companions!

 The states in which owning a serval is legal make up about half of the United States.
 It's legal to own a serval in Nevada, Idaho, Wisconsin, Alabama, South Carolina, North Carolina, West Virginia without a license required.
 You can obtain a license to own a serval in Montana, North Dakota, South Dakota, Oklahoma, Texas, Arizona, Mississippi, Missouri, Indiana, Pennsylvania, and Maine.

 It is illegal to own one of these big cats in all other states.

 4. Fennec Fox

 Fennec foxes also come from the African continent and are the smallest breed of fox in the world, only reaching about four pounds when fully grown.
 Their behavior closely resembles that of both a dog and a cat.

 Usually playful and energetic like a dog, the fennec fox is also independent like a cat - although they don't usually favor dog or cat toys.
 They typically live to be 10 to 15 years old, so buying a fennec fox is a commitment, like most pets.